 A party may move the Court for a Protective Order when the discovery sought imposes an annoyance, embarrassment, oppression, or undue burden or expense.
 See Rule 4:1 (c) of the Rules of the Supreme Court of Virginia.
-The Court may, at its discretion, afford the following types of relief: that the discovery not be had; that the discovery only be had on certain terms or conditions; that the discovery only be had using a different discovery tool than that originally sought (i.e., Interrogatories instead of a deposition); that the scope of discovery be limited so as to not allow inquiry into certain matters; that the discovery only be sealed, and thereafter only opened by the Court; that certain trade secret information not be disclosed, or only disclosed in a certain manner; or that the parties simultaneously file specified documents or information enclosed in sealed envelopes to be opened only as directed by the Court.
+The Court may, at its discretion, afford the following types of relief: that the discovery not be had; that the discovery only be had on certain terms or conditions; that the discovery only be had using a different discovery tool than that originally sought (i.e., Interrogatories instead of a deposition); that the scope of discovery be limited so as to not allow inquiry into certain matters; that the discovery only be allowed with certain specified persons present; that discovery be sealed, and thereafter only opened by the Court; that certain trade secret information not be disclosed, or only disclosed in a certain manner; or that the parties simultaneously file specified documents or information enclosed in sealed envelopes to be opened only as directed by the Court.